kokorohakai/MabinogiDB/README.md

 As you can see I focused on designing a LAPP stack.
 (Linux, Apache, PostGreSQL and PHP) With this stack I designed a some what MVC (more View / Controller driven) stack.
 The views are loaded and using the API, data is collected from controllers, which use an abstracted model to pull data from the database.

 I hope this will also be useful to anyone else out there to learn a bit about this stuff.

+This project is unfortunately far from complete, but as I finish parts of the site, I will be updating this repository.